Help along the development of your baby at 11 weeks during your pregnancy journey.

-The major formation stage for the baby is almost complete and your baby is officially considered a fetus at this point.
-His or her genitalia begin forming this week, and his or her liver is now creating red blood cells in order to deliver oxygen through the bodyi.
+The major formation stage for the baby is almost complete and your baby is officially considered a foetus at this point.
+This week, his or her genitalia begin forming, and the liver is now creating red blood cells in order to deliver oxygen through the body1-3.

-Your baby now weighs about 8 grams and is almost two inches (5 centimeters) longiii.
+Your baby at 11 weeks now weighs about 8 grams and is almost two inches (5 centimeters) long3.

 What can you expect?

-Hormonal changes in your body can induce a breakout of acne on your face.
-Try these tips to keep breakouts at bay:
+Try these simple tips to keep breakouts at bay:

-- Wash your face twice daily with a mild cleanser and lukewarm wateriv.
+- Wash your face twice daily with a mild cleanser and lukewarm wateri4.

 - Avoid squeezing those bumps.

 - Monitor what you eat.
-Certain foods may trigger or worsen acne for some peoplev.
+Certain foods may trigger or worsen acne for some people5.

 What can you do to support your pregnancy?

-Keeping a close eye on your diet is important as the blood vessels in the placenta are expanding in size and number at this pregnancy stageiv.
+Keeping a close eye on your diet is important as the blood vessels in the placenta are expanding in size and number at this stage of your pregnancy4.

-As the placenta passes nutrients that you consume to your babyvii, continue to have a healthy diet filled with key nutrients such as DHA, choline, folate, and ironviii,ix.
+As the placenta passes nutrients that you consume to your baby at 11 weeks7, you must continue to have a healthy diet filled with key nutrients such as DHA, choline, folate, and iron8-9.

-By doing this, you are supporting your baby’s brain development including the growth of neurological connections.
+By doing this, you are supporting your baby’s brain development and the growth of neurological connections.

 By reading or singing to your baby at 11 weeks and encouraging your partner or a member of your immediate family to do the same, you will strengthen your emotional connection with your child even before his or her arrival.